adarchitecture/cxf-spring-boot-starter-maven-plugin/README.md

 </project>
 ```

-And we need to introduce a parent pom to the project - because before actually running the integration test with `org.apache.maven.shared.maven-verifier` we need to execute the full Maven lifecycle incl. `mvn install` for the standard `cxf-spring-boot-starter-maven-plugin` project.
+And we need to introduce a parent pom to the project - because before actually running the integration test with `org.apache.maven.shared.maven-verifier` we need to execute the full Maven lifecycle incl. `mvn install` for the standard `datapi-template-maven-plugin` project.
 Otherwise we wouldn't have something to integration test - and the second Maven module build would fail!

 The parent [pom.xml](pom.xml) therefore has a `modules` section:

 ```
 	<modules>
-		<module>cxf-spring-boot-starter-maven-plugin</module>
-		<module>cxf-spring-boot-starter-maven-plugin-integrationtest</module>
+		<module>datapi-template-maven-plugin</module>
+		<module>datapi-template-maven-plugin-integrationtest</module>
 	</modules>
 ```

 Because we want to release this plugin to Maven central, all configuration needed there has also been placed into the parent pom.xml, which makes the plugin's pom.xml much more readable, since it only contains the configuration and dependencies really needed.

-##### Handling the ArtifactResolutionException: Could not find artifact de.codecentric:cxf-spring-boot-starter-maven-plugin:jar:2.1.6-SNAPSHOT error
+##### Handling the ArtifactResolutionException: Could not find artifact org.ada:datapi-template-maven-plugin:jar:2.1.6-SNAPSHOT error

 There is one problem with the [org.apache.maven.shared.maven-verifier plugin](https://mvnrepository.com/artifact/org.apache.maven.shared/maven-verifier.
 When I first used the plugin, I got this error

 ```
-[INFO] ------------< de.codecentric.soap:generation-test-project >-------------
+[INFO] ------------< org.ada.soap:generation-test-project >-------------
 [INFO] Building generation-test-project 1.0.0-SNAPSHOT [INFO] --------------------------------[ jar ]---------------------------------
-[WARNING] The POM for de.codecentric:cxf-spring-boot-starter-maven-plugin:jar:2.1.6-SNAPSHOT is missing, no dependency information available
+[WARNING] The POM for org.ada:datapi-template-maven-plugin:jar:2.1.6-SNAPSHOT is missing, no dependency information available [INFO] ------------------------------------------------------------------------ [INFO] BUILD FAILURE
 [INFO] ------------------------------------------------------------------------
-[INFO] BUILD FAILURE
-[INFO] ------------------------------------------------------------------------
 [INFO] Total time:  1.193 s
 [INFO] Finished at: 2019-06-19T15:19:36+02:00
 [INFO] ------------------------------------------------------------------------
-[ERROR] Plugin de.codecentric:cxf-spring-boot-starter-maven-plugin:2.1.6-SNAPSHOT or one of its dependencies could not be resolved: Could not find artifact de.codecentric:cxf-spring-boot-starter-maven-plugin:jar:2.1.6-SNAPSHOT -> [Help 1] org.apache.maven.plugin.PluginResolutionException: Plugin de.codecentric:cxf-spring-boot-starter-maven-plugin:2.1.6-SNAPSHOT or one of its dependencies could not be resolved: Could not find artifact de.codecentric:cxf-spring-boot-starter-maven-plugin:jar:2.1.6-SNAPSHOT
+[ERROR] Plugin org.ada:datapi-template-maven-plugin:2.1.6-SNAPSHOT or one of its dependencies could not be resolved: Could not find artifact org.ada:datapi-template-maven-plugin:jar:2.1.6-SNAPSHOT -> [Help 1] org.apache.maven.plugin.PluginResolutionException: Plugin org.ada:datapi-template-maven-plugin:2.1.6-SNAPSHOT or one of its dependencies could not be resolved: Could not find artifact org.ada:datapi-template-maven-plugin:jar:2.1.6-SNAPSHOT
     at org.apache.maven.plugin.internal.DefaultPluginDependenciesResolver.resolve (DefaultPluginDependenciesResolver.java:128)
     at org.apache.maven.plugin.internal.DefaultMavenPluginManager.getPluginDescriptor (DefaultMavenPluginManager.java:182)
     at org.apache.maven.plugin.internal.DefaultMavenPluginManager.getMojoDescriptor (DefaultMavenPluginManager.java:286)